segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 To change the email address with which you use Segment, go to [User Settings](https://app.segment.com/settings/user){:target="_blank"}, make changes to your email id under **Email** and click **Update Profile**.

 You should authenticate and also verify your new email address for the change to take effect.
-Note that Workspace Owners cannot make this change for other members.
+Note that Workspace Owners cannot make this change for other users.

 ## What happens if I change my workspace name or slug?